 - Anything else you would like us to know about your musical or academic accomplishments.

-If you wish to be considered for a scholarship, please include a short video of your most recent performance of a district, regional or all state audition etude, solo and ensemble etude, or any other work that represents your current playing.
-NOTE – this is only required for students wishing to be considered for scholarship.
+To be considered for a scholarship, please include a short video of your most recent performance of a district, regional, or all state audition etude, solo and ensemble etude, or any other work that represents your current playing.
+Please note: this is only required for students wishing to be considered for scholarship.